 WILLIAM CEPEDA is a highly regarded trombonist, percussionist, shell player, composer, arranger, bandleader, producer, and visionary.
-In 1992 he revolutionized Latin (Puerto Rican) music with the introduction of Afro-Rican Jazz, an innovative blend of traditional Puerto Rican roots, Folk, Dance, Progressive Jazz, and World Music.
+In 1992 he revolutionized Puerto Rican music with the introduction of Afro-Rican Jazz, an innovative blend of traditional Puerto Rican roots, Folk, Dance, Progressive Jazz, and World Music.

-In 1997, Cepeda founded Casabe Records and produced seminal recordings by Isabel Albizu (Matriarch of the Bomba, 2011).
-The same year The National Foundation for Popular Culture proclaimed the production one of the best of the year.
-Cepeda also recorded Felix Alduen (leader of the Grupo Afrocuba and expert in the Bombas of Mayaguez, 2015), Los Hermanos Ayala, Angel Luis Torruellas (2017), Bomba Sinfonica (2017), and his working group, Afro-Rican Jazz.
+In 1997, Cepeda founded Casabe Records and produced a series of seminal recordings by Isabel Albizu (Matriarch of the Bomba, 2011), which was proclaimed by The National Foundation for Popular Culture as one of the best of the year.
+Cepeda also recorded Felix Alduen (leader of the Grupo Afrocuba and expert in the Bombas of Mayaguez, 2015), Los Hermanos Ayala, Angel Luis Torruellas (2017), Bomba Sinfonica (2017), and his group, Afro-Rican Jazz.

 Cepeda is also the mastermind behind the 4-volume Encyclopedia titled: La Musica de Puerto Rico: Raices y Evolucion (Spanish Edition, 2012), which provides a comprehensive understanding of Bomba, Plena, La Danza, and La Musica Jibara through teaching materials, high-quality recordings, videos, monographs, songs, a curriculum, and teacher guides for elementary, middle, and high school levels.
-Regrettably, the publication is currently out of print.
+Currently, the encyclopedia is out-of-print but an updated, bilingual, interactive edition is in the works.

 Unknown to many of his followers, William Cepeda holds multiple academic tiles, including Doctor of Music, Major: Jazz Performance and Composition (Berklee College of Music), Master of Arts in Music (Aaron Copland School of Music), Major: Performance (Trombone) and Composition (Queens College, CUNY), Major: Music Education and Trombone (Puerto Rico Conservatory of Music), Bachelor of Music (Berklee College of Music).
 Also, his artistic excellence, authenticity, and advocacy for research and comprehensive documentation of Puerto Rican music, dance, and culture earned him multiple awards and grants.

 Cepeda appears on over fifty recordings as a leader and sideman.
 Also, he is the composer of roughly 150 original compositions.
-He is featured in the 2003 documentary film, El Trombón de Bomba and El Jazz de William Cepeda by the French filmmaker Louise Ernst.
+Also, he is the subject of the 2003 documentary film, El Trombón de Bomba and El Jazz de William Cepeda by the French filmmaker Louise Ernst.

 When I spoke to Cepeda last, he was taping a series of virtual concerts, composing a score for a play, and putting the final touches on several new recordings.

 In a career that spans over 40 years, Cepeda has seen and done it all.
-In this writer’s view, two of his most impressive achievements are putting Puerto Rican music and culture on the world stage and creating a jazz genre that is unique to Puerto Rico.
-William Cepeda is the past, present, and future of Puerto Rican music!
+In this writer’s view, two of his most significant achievements include putting Puerto Rican music and culture on the world stage and creating a genre that is unique to Puerto Rico.
+Puerto Rican icon, William Cepeda represents the past, present, and future of Puerto Rican music!

 ARTIST WEBSITE: http://williamcepeda.com